kylechinick/mr-robogers-neighborhood/README.md

 - Test: "It should return a string version of the array it is called on"
 - Code: `humanLegibilityTransformer([0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5]);`
 - Expected Output: "0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5"

+#### Test #2

+- Test: "It should replace all commas with a space"
+- Code: `humanLegibilityTransformer([0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5]);`
+- Expected Output: "0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5"